 Step 1: Apply colors

-Once those layers are dry, adhere washi tape and decoupage glue on top.
-I usually do this with washi as it doesn’t always stick well.
+Once those layers are dry, add washi tape.
+I usually use glue with washi, as it doesn’t always stick well.
 Some washi tapes also have a coating that repels the resin, which can cause beading on the paper bookmarks.
-This can be a fun technique too, but not what I wanted on my tag.
-I was excited to discover the glue did seal the tape, letting the resin go on smoothly.
+Resin sticks to (dry) glue without any problems.

 Step 3: Add stamped images